Infliximab (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines may affect how infliximab works.
+- Some medicines may affect how infliximab works.
 Tell your doctor if you are using any of the following:

 - Abatacept, anakinra, cyclosporine, etanercept, theophylline, tocilizumab